r4victor/tenthousandmeters/content/blog/python_bts_13.md

         n -= 1
 ```

 Now suppose we want to perform 100,000,000 decrements.
 We may run `countdown(100_000_000)` in a single thread, or `countdown(50_000_000)` in two threads, or `countdown(25_000_000)` in four threads, and so forth.
 In the language without the GIL like C, we would see a speedup as the number of threads increases.
-Running Python on my MacBook Pro with 4 cores, I see the following:
+Running Python on my MacBook Pro with 2 cores and [hyper-threading](https://en.wikipedia.org/wiki/Hyper-threading), I see the following:

 | Number of threads | Operations per thread (n) | Time in seconds (best of 3) |
 | ----------------- | ------------------------- | --------------------------- |